Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Experimental Evaluation

+In this section we compare our approach against an additional baseline called SSE \cite{zhang2015zero}, which was a more recent method for zero-shot classification.

-We can see in Table \ref{ref:table} that NSM-PB outperforms the other approaches by a significant margin for varying levels of K. We can see that NSM-PB performed respectably even for K=5, which is a very small value considering that the classifier has more than 5000 labels to choose from.
-We can see very similar results in Table \ref{ref:table2} that NSM-PB again outperforms all other approaches for varying values of K. We observe that NSM-PB performs better for smaller values of K, as well as larger values of K, which is impressive given that the total number of classes to choose from was quite large.
-The performances were far better than for a random classifier.
+We decided to test the accuracy of the methods using the top-K predicted labels, which means that the prediction was considered accurate if the top-K predicted labels contained the correct label.
+We can see in Table \ref{ref:table1} that NSM-PB outperforms the other approaches by a considerable margin for varying levels of $K$.
+We can see that NSM-PB performed well even for $K=5$, which is a very small value considering that the classifier has more than 5000 labels to choose from.
+We can see very similar results in Table \ref{ref:table2} that NSM-PB again outperforms all other approaches for varying values of $K$.